Kay-911/2-Stack-PDA/README.md

 ## Examples

 You'll find several pre-configured examples in the Examples folder above.
-Please note that you'll need to change their directory to 'src' to use them.
+Please note that you'll need to change their directory to use them.